ryancangela/ryancangela/README.md

 Front-end Dev / UI Designer
 ---------------------------

-Started off as a designer and looking to continue growing as a developior.
+Started off as a designer and looking to continue growing as a developer.
 Work mostly with front-end of websites but want to expand my knowledge of languages and frameworks for both front and back-end development

 * 🌍  Based in New York
 * 🖥️  Portfolio can be found here [Personal Website](http://ryancangela.com/)